Nikka Whisky Yoichi Distillery ニッカウヰスキー 北海道工場余市蒸溜所

 Masataka Taketsuru, known as the father of Japanese whisky, founded the Nikka distillery in the 1930s.
-Today you can visit the original factory, in Yoichi, a town east of Sapporo, close to Otaru.
+Today you can visit the original factory, in Yoichi, a town west of Sapporo, close to Otaru.
 After touring the grounds, you can sample the signature whisky for free.

 You can access the distillery by train or car; both take the same length of time.

 Take the JR Hakodate Line from Sapporo Station to Yoichi Station, via Otaru.
-The journey takes 1 hour and 15 minutes and is covered by the Japan Rail Pass.
+The journey takes one hour and 15 minutes and is covered by the Japan Rail Pass.
 The distillery is a short walk from the station.

 The distillery was founded in 1934 by Masataka Taketsuru after he studied the distilling process in Scotland for several years